monzim/Al-AsrVim/README.md

 in normal mode
 Leader + f : find file
 Leader + t : grep search

+<C-x> go to file selection as a split
+<C-v> go to file selection as a vsplit
+<C-t> go to a file in a new tab

 Flutter-Tools-command
 To show all Flutter Tools commands in Telescope: Flttool